FIXatioN Balansa Clover

 FIXatioN protects valuable top soil.

-- Deep tap root breaks up soil compaction
+- Deep tap root breaks up soil compaction and make it drought tolerant

 - Increases the water-holding capacity of soil